tenstorrent/tt-metal/models/demos/mamba/README.md

 ```
 pytest --disable-warnings -q -s --input-method=json --input-path='path_to_input_prompts.json' models/demos/mamba/demo/demo.py
 ```

-Note: We currently only support json file with strictly 32 user prompts with same token length.
+Any sequence length is supported.
+We currently only support JSON file with strictly 32 user prompts with same token length.
 Check the `models/demos/mamba/demo/prompts.json` file for reference.

+The prefill graph is not currently integrated into the demo.
+Therefore we currently process the prompt a single token at a time using the decode graph.

 ---

-Feel free to reach out if you have any questions or need further assistance!

-## Mamba Unit Tests
+## Unit Tests

 These unit tests are designed to test the Mamba model and its components.
 The tests are written using the `pytest` framework.